qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 - `embedding_size` is a size of encoder's output, it is required for proper head configuration.

 - `get_collate_fn` is a tricky one.
 Here you should return a method which prepares a batch of raw data into encoder suitable input.
-If `get_collate_fn` is not overridden, then default implementation will be used.
+If `get_collate_fn` is not overridden, then the default implementation will be used.
 The default one is `default_collate` from `torch.utils.data._utils.collate`.

-The remaining methods are considered self-describing:)
+The remaining methods are considered self-describing.

 As our encoder is ready, we now are able to fill `configure_encoders`.
 Just insert the following code into `model.py`: